chadwilcomb/codereviews/nycstreets/permitapplication-millingandpaving.md

 - 1238: move all variable definitions to first line of validate function.

 App.Models.Permit
+- 1804: do we need these defaults?

 App.Models.Location
 - 2181: remove url attribute

 App.Models.Application
+- :thumbsup:

 **Collections**